buildit/digitalrig-metal-azure/README.md

 ## Running the Rig

 1. Clone this repository
+1. If the case of new organization and project, you will need admin right to the slackbot repo in order to create a new webhook.
-1. run the command: `make create-populateProject`
+1. Verify or update org name, project name, and project id(can be obtained from the curl command above) at `create-parameters-file.sh` then run the command: `make create-populateProject`
 1. Respond to the step by step prompts for parameter values
 1. Resource Group and Pipelines will be created and a build will be kicked off (may take a few minutes)